pinglu85/algoExpert/Medium/smallest-difference.md

 arrayTwo:                  15  17      26     134  135
 ```

-It can be noticed that for each number in the range of `-1` to `10` in `arrayOne`, we only need to compute their absolute difference with regards to `15`, because they are all smaller than `15`; since every number in `arrayTwo` that is after `15` is greater than `15`, they are all farther apart than `10` and `15`.
-For `15` and `17` in `arrayTwo`, we only need to compute the absolute difference between `15` and `20` and the absolute difference between `17` and `20`, and for `15` and `17` we can eliminate all the numbers after `20`.
-In other words, if a number from one array is smaller than the number from the other array, for instance, `5` from `arrayOne` and `15` from `arrayTwo`, we compute their absolute difference, then move to the number that is after `5` and compute the difference between that number and `15`.
-The reason is that since our arrays are sorted, the number that is after `5` is definitely greater than `5` and it might be closer to `15` than `5`.
-In our `arrayOne` the number that is after `5` is `10` and it is indeed closer to `15` than `5`.
-We don't need to compute the difference between the numbers that are after `15` and `5`, since they are all farther away from `5` than `15`, so for `5`, we don't need to look at the numbers that are after `15`.
+It can be noticed that for each number in the range from `-1` to `10` in `arrayOne`, we only need to compute their absolute difference with regards to `15`.
+Since they are all smaller than `15`, and every number in `arrayTwo` that comes after `15` is greater than `15`, they are all farther apart than `10` and `15`.
+For `15` and `17` in `arrayTwo`, we only need to compute their absolute difference with regards to `20` and we can eliminate all the numbers after `20`.
+In other words, if a number from one array is smaller than the number from the other array, for instance, `5` from `arrayOne` and `15` from `arrayTwo`, we compute their absolute difference, then move on to the number that is after `5` and compute the difference between that number and `15`.
+Since our arrays are sorted, the number that comes after `5` is definitely going to be greater than `5` and it might be closer to `15` than `5`.
+In our `arrayOne`, the number after `5` is `10`; it is indeed closer to `15` than `5`.
+We don't need to compute the difference between `5` and the numbers after `15` and `5`, since they are all farther away from `5` than `15`.

-Based on the above observation, we can come up with the following solution:
+Based on the above observation, we could come up with the following algorithm:

 - Sort both arrays.

-- Initialize a variable that is going to keep track of the smallest absolute difference so far and initialize an empty array to store the current smallest pair.
+- Use a variable to track the smallest absolute difference so far.

+- Initialize an empty array to store the current smallest pair.

-- Initialize two pointers `idxOne` and `idxTwo` to `0`. `idxOne` is going to keep track of the index in the first array, and `idxTwo` the index in the second array.
+- Initialize two pointers `idxOne` and `idxTwo` to `0`. `idxOne` is going to track the current index in the first array, and `idxTwo` is going to track the current index in the second array.

-- Loop until both pointers reach the end of the arrays.
+- Loop until we reach the end of one of the two arrays.

-  - Compute the absolute difference between the number that `idxOne` points to and the number that `idxTwo` points to.
-Compare the result to the current smallest difference; if it is smaller, set it as the current smallest difference and update the current smallest pair with these two numbers.
+  - Compute the absolute difference between the number that `idxOne` points at and the number that `idxTwo` points at.
+Compare the result to the current smallest absolute difference.
+If we get to a smaller difference, set it as the current smallest difference and update the current smallest pair with these two numbers.

-  - Compare the number that `idxOne` points to with the number that `idxTwo` points to.
-If the former is smaller, move `idxOne` to right by one; if the latter is smaller, move `idxTwo` to right by one; if they are equal to each other, break the loop.
+  - Compare the number that `idxOne` is pointing at with the number that `idxTwo` is pointing at.
+Move `idxOne` to right by one if the number from the first array is smaller, or move `idxTwo` to right by one if the number from the second array is smaller.
+If they are equal to each other, break the loop.

 - Return the current smallest pair.